 The Chartered Society of Physiotherapy (CSP)

-For 2019 entry: 128-144 tariff points including a minimum of 2 A levels or equivalent, including 40 points in a required subject.
+For September 2019 and September 2020 entry: 128-144 tariff points including a minimum of 2 A levels or equivalent, including 40 points in a required subject.
 BTEC Extended Diploma of DDM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.